floledermann/stimsrv-experiment-template/README.md

 Run **install.bat** (or `npm i` on the command line) after cloning the repository to install stimsrv and required libraries.

-Run **run-monitor.bat** during development to start the experiment and automatically reload when your code changes.
+Run **run-monitor.bat** (or `npm run experiment-monitor` on the command line) during development to start the experiment and automatically reload when your code changes.

-Run **run-debug.bat** during development to start the experiment in debugging mode.
+Run **run-debug.bat** (or `npm run experiment-debug` on the command line) during development to start the experiment in debugging mode.
 You can then use your browser's developer tools to debug the code.

-Run **run.bat** to start the experiment for a regular session.
+Run **run.bat** (or `npm run experiment` on the command line) to start the experiment for a regular session.

 ## Licensing your experiment